Thermodynamics of autonomous optical Bloch equations: Thermodynamics of the autonomous scenario

 where $I(t) = S(\rho_S(t))+S(\rho_f(t))-S(\rho (t))$ is the mutual information between the atom and the field at time $t$.
 The splitting in Eq.~\eqref{eq:open_EP_dec} suggests an information-theoretic interpretation of the second law, in which irreversibility is attributed to the lack of information about the joint atom-field state at time $t$, as quantified by the right-hand side terms~\cite{Esposito2010,landi2021irreversible}.
-The term $I(t)$ accounts for the ignorance on the atom-field correlations, consistent with the fact that we solely access local quantities.
-Conversely, the relative entropy $D\left(\rho_{f}\left(t\right)||\rho^{\beta}_{f}\right)$ measures the informational distance between the actual output field at time $t$ and the estimate of its state.
-In the standard approach, this estimate simply corresponds to the thermal equilibrium state, assumed to be unperturbed by the interaction with the system in weak-coupling master equations.\\
+The term $I(t)$ accounts for the ignorance of the atom-field correlations, consistent with the fact that we solely access local quantities.
+Conversely, the relative entropy $D\left(\rho_{f}\left(t\right)||\rho^{\beta}_{f}\right)$ measures the informational distance between the reduced output field state at time $t$ and the estimate of its state.
+In the open approach, this estimate simply corresponds to the thermal equilibrium state $\rho^{\beta}_{f}$, assumed to be unperturbed by the interaction with the atom to derive the weak-coupling master equations.\\

-In contrast, keeping track of the field dynamics induced by the coupling to the atom conveys more information on the reduced field state at time $t$.
-This additional information modifies the field reference state appearing in Eq.~\eqref{eq:open_EP_dec}, thus the entropy production.
-We have computed the field displacement induced by the atom between the initial time $t_0$ and the final time $t$ (see Appendix~\ref{app:Clausius}):
+In contrast, keeping track of the field dynamics induced by the coupling to the atom conveys more information about the reduced field state at time $t$.
+This additional information can be used to modify the field reference state appearing in Eq.~\eqref{eq:open_EP_dec}, letting the $b$-heat appear.
+Namely, we now take the new reference state to be the field state propagated by the effective unitary induced by the atom.
+This effective unitary corresponds to a sequence of displacements on each collision unit, between the initial time $t_0=0$ and the time of interest $t$ (see Appendix~\ref{app:disp-th_field} and \ref{app:Clausius} for the derivation):